Project-MONAI/model-zoo/docs/readme_template.md

 # Model Title

 ### **Authors**
 *Anyone who should be attributed as part of the model.
-If multiple people or companies, use a comma seperated list*
+If multiple people or companies, use a comma separated list*

 Example:

 Firstname1 LastName1, Firstname2 Lastname2, Affiliation1

 ### **Tags**
 *What tags describe the model and task performed?
-Use a comma seperated list*
+Use a comma separated list*

 Example: